 If you’re looking to take your travel CPAP camping or anywhere without a power source, battery options are available for both the AirMini and the Z2.
 However, only the Z2 offers an integrated battery unit.

-Battery units for each of the machines come out to about the same amount ($350 to $450), although you may find the “integrated” unit for the Z2 somewhat more elegant.
+Conversely, the AirMini can be powered by a third-party CPAP battery, such as the Medistrom Pilot-24-Lite Lithium Ion Battery.
+No integrated battery exists for the AirMini.
+Battery packs for each of the machines come out to about the same price ($350 to $450), although you may find the “integrated” unit for the Z2 more elegant.

 Heat Moisture Exchanger Setup